Kyle Tucker Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10 K/9, the fifth-best in MLB.
+- The 10.7 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have the top team ERA across all MLB pitching staffs (1.90).
+- The Twins have the first-ranked team ERA across all league pitching staffs (1.74).

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- Twins pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- Gray (1-0) takes the mound for the Twins to make his second start this season.
+- Ryan (1-0) pitches for the Twins to make his second start of the season.

-- In his last appearance on Saturday, the right-hander tossed five scoreless innings against the Kansas City Royals while surrendering three hits.
+- In his last appearance on Sunday, the righty tossed six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.